Second Sight (video game): Gameplay

 In Second Sight, players explore levels primarily with a third-person perspective – which by default is in free-roam but can be switched to a fixed perspective – though at times the camera switches to a first-person viewpoint either by switching it through the camera controls, or when moving through a crawlspace.
 Each level features a set of tasks that culminate in the player reaching a goal to complete the level, with a different range of situations to overcome, including hostile enemies that either must be killed or avoided with stealth, as well as minor puzzles and obstacles to overcome.

 Second Sights most unique aspect of gameplay is the protagonist's ability to use a variety of psychic powers, which can be used either to aid the player in combat, heal themselves or others, avoid detection, and help to solve some puzzles.
 At the start of the game, the player begins with only a few powers, but unlock new ones and upgrades to those they possess as the story progresses.
 These powers drain the player's psychic energy either in a set amount or over time; if the player is drained of psychic energy, they are momentarily stunned for a few seconds, leaving them vulnerable.

 For the most part, several levels emphasis the use of stealth to make progress, including watching the movement of hostiles, and making use of hiding places like closets.
 To assist in stealth, some levels provide a player with a silenced tranquilliser gun which can be used to silently knock out enemies.
 If the player is spotted by an enemy or a security camera, the alarm is raised, causing more hostiles to arrive within the area the protagonist is within.
-The alarm can only be cancelled if the player hides from enemies until they lose sight of them; when they do, enemies will return to their routines, with reinforcements replacing those who will taken out by the player before the alarm was raised.
+The alarm can only be cancelled if the player hides from enemies until they lose sight of them; when they do, enemies will return to their routines, with reinforcements replacing those who were taken out by the player before the alarm was raised.

 Combat features not only unarmed fighting, but a range of different weapons including pistols, submachine guns, shotguns, assault rifles and sniper rifles.
 Cover can be used to protect against gunfire when shooting at enemies, with the game's targeting system designed to allow players to specifically target different parts on an enemy; the sniper rifle's scope is displayed on screen when used to target an enemy.
 Weapons can be used when in first-person, allowing more refined manual targeting for players to make use of.